OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-10.md

 ## Matthew 10:6

-but rather go to the lost sheep of the house of Israel.
+but instead, go to the lost sheep of Israel.

 ## Matthew 10:7